drudreshgowda/insurance-renewal-frontend/DEVELOPMENT_GUIDELINES.md

 ## 📋 Overview

 This document outlines the development standards, best practices, and guidelines for the Renewal Frontend application.
-Following the comprehensive ESLint cleanup, these guidelines ensure continued code quality and maintainability.
+Following the comprehensive ESLint cleanup and recent feature enhancements (January 2025), these guidelines ensure continued code quality and maintainability for the latest features including Outstanding Amounts Management, Social Media Integrations, and Advanced Analytics.

+**Last Updated:** January 2025
+**Version:** 2.1 (includes recent feature updates)

 ---